MicrosoftDocs/azure-docs/articles/virtual-network/ip-services/virtual-networks-static-private-ip.md

 ---
-title: 'Create a VM with a static private IP address'
+title: Create a VM with a static private IP address using the Azure portal, Azure PowerShell, or Azure CLI
 description: Learn to create a virtual machine with a static private IP address using the Azure portal, Azure PowerShell, or Azure CLI. ms.date: 11/19/2024 ms.author: mbender